 MIRID Executive Board

-Andi is a nationally certified American Sign Language interpreter.
-She received her BS degree in deaf education from MacMurray college in 1998.
-She was employed at the Illinois school for the deaf for seven years before returning to her native Michigan on 2005.
-Since that time she has worked as both a staff and free lance interpreter.
+Andi received her BS degree in deaf education from MacMurray college in 1998.
+She was employed at the Illinois School for the Deaf for seven years before returning to her native Michigan in 2005.
+Since that time she has worked as both a staff and freelance interpreter.
+She works primarily in post-secondary, medical and community settings.

 Treasurer - Cindy Wood, MAI, NIC